ms1515/Kubernetes-Basics/Knative-on-EKS.md

 kubectl edit svc istio-ingressgateway -n istio-system
 ```

-- And then add the annotations for HTTPS and SSL certificate.
+- And then add the annotations for HTTPS port mappings to use and SSL certificate ARN.

 ```
 metadata: